grzpab/fp-backend/README.md

 As most of our operations are asynchronous and may fail, we need to use `TaskEither` as the return type from functions that communicate with the outside world.

-I decided to represent the error type as `string` for convenience's sake.
+I decided to represent the error type as `ProductError` for convenience's sake.

 ## Install and Run